 Inactive subscribed contacts don't hurt the health of your list, but a re-engagement campaign can help renew their interest and improve your ROI.
 If some people don't respond, decide whether to remove those inactive addresses to cut down on your subscribed contact count.

 Update Billing Information

 - Remove inactive subscribers from your list.

-Remove inactive subscribers to decrease your subscriber count and potentially lower your monthly billing rate.
-Before you remove any subscribers, you may want to send a re-engagement campaign and only remove subscribers who remain inactive.
+Remove inactive subscribed contacts to decrease your subscriber count and potentially lower your monthly billing rate.
+Before you remove anyone, you may want to send a re-engagement campaign and only remove subscribed contacts who remain inactive.